Petar Bojić

 Petar Bojić (Serbian Cyrillic: Петар Бојић; born 4 September 1991) is a Serbian professional footballer who plays as a midfielder for Mladost Lučani.

 Club career

 Bojić played for youth categories of Sloga Požega, and also spent 2 years with youth team of Sloboda Užice.
 Later he returned in Sloga Požega where he started professional career, and made 15 appearances and scored 1 goal.

 Mladost Lučani

 For two seasons in this club, he played 53 matches and scored 7 goals.
 He was player of the match when he scored 2 goals in away match against Sloga Kraljevo on Kraljevo City Stadium.
 That was the first home loss for Sloga Kraljevo in almost 2 years.

 Napredak Kruševac

 After great season in Mladost Lučani, he moved to Napredak Kruševac.
-He continued to play in excellent form, and he is one of the best and most important player in team.
+He continued to play with fair form, and he is a valued player in team.
 He made his professional debut for Napredak Kruševac on 10 August 2013, in Jelen SuperLiga away match versus FK Jagodina.
 In December 2013, he moved to Čukarički.